-From the outset, The Red Beetle created a very personal connection between the products, their provenance and our customers.
+From the outset, Feast Italy created a very personal connection between the products, their provenance and our customers.
 Travelling around Italy, visiting our producers and learning more about their products, is the only way we can establish a personal connection and create trust.
 The customers purchasing from us will always know that the products are genuine, and that someone did the leg work for them.

 What is the concept behind your business or the problem you’re solving?

 We don’t really solve problems, but if you are in need of incredible Italian food in your life, well… you’ll get it in no time!

 We are becoming distributers for most of our range and the next steps are to bring authenticity and quality into restaurants and deli shops across the UK.